Adldap2/Adldap2/docs/configuration.md

 are allowed on unsecured protocols.
 These options are definitely recommended if you have the ability to connect to your server securely.

+> **Note**: TLS is recommended over SSL, as SSL is now labelled as a depreciated mechanism for securely running LDAP operations.

 ### Timeout

 The timeout option allows you to configure the amount of seconds to wait until your application receives a response from your LDAP server.